AdarshTheki/HTML-CSS-Javascript/SHORT-NOTES.md

 ```

 7. **Higher-Order Functions:**
-   That take one or more functions as arguments / return new functions.\
+   That take one or more functions as arguments / return new functions.
-   Abstract common patterns or functional programming enable operation map, filter...etc.
+   Abstract common patterns or functional programming enable operation `map, filter`...etc.

 ```js
 function multiplyBy(factor) {